-Travelling around a lot and you will see plastic rubbish everywhere.
+Traveling around a lot and you will see plastic trash everywhere.
 While we’re not saying you should become a professional trash collector during your travels, if you see a bit of plastic or waste just lying on a beach – try to pick it up and drop it in a litter basket.
 You’ll be amazed at how good it makes you feel too!

 #4 Reuse drinking water bottles!

-We all know that travelling to exotic places might mean we can’t drink the tap water, so you can spend a lot of money on drinking water.
+We all know that traveling to exotic places might mean we can’t drink the tap water, so you can spend a lot of money on drinking water.